 Board of Directors

-Our chairman brings with him 40 years of experience in the food-manufacturing sector the majority of which were spent at George Weston Foods Limited.
+Our chairman brings 40 years of experience in the food-manufacturing sector – the majority of which were spent at George Weston Foods Limited.
 Michael has held numerous senior level positions in finance and has experience guiding the finances and process of two other not-for-profits on a voluntary basis.